 Some economists anticipate that if the limit were lifted, employers might respond by shifting taxable compensation to a form of compensation that is taxed at a lower rate.
 For example, employers could decrease wages but increase retirement benefits, which are deductible under the corporate income tax, in an effort to offset the additional payroll taxes they would owe.

 Employees and employers each contribute 1.45 percent of earnings by workers to Medicare, which is levied on all income.
-Since 2013, an additional 0.9 percent tax has been imposed on employees with income exceeding a threshold between $125,000 and $250,000 depending on filing status — these additional taxes are not matched by the employer.
+Since 2013, an additional 0.9 percent tax has been imposed on employees with earnings exceeding a threshold between $125,000 and $250,000 depending on filing status; those additional taxes are not matched by the employer.

-The revenues from these taxes help fund Medicare’s HI program, which is used to pay for hospital stays and a few forms of home healthcare, such as hospice care.
-For 2018, HI tax revenues were about 1.3 percent of GDP, an amount that has been relatively constant for the past 25 years.
-The HI tax was originally the primary source of revenue for Medicare before the program grew to include Medicare Advantage Plans and prescription drug coverage.
-The taxes dedicated to HI now makes up 36 percent of Medicare’s total inflows, a share that is projected to decrease going forward.
+The revenues from payroll taxes help fund Medicare’s HI program, which is used to pay for hospital stays and a few forms of home healthcare, such as hospice care.
+For 2019, HI tax revenues were 1.3 percent of GDP, an amount that has been relatively constant for the past 25 years.
+The HI tax was originally the primary source of revenue for Medicare before the program grew to include Medicare Advantage plans and prescription drug coverage.
+The taxes dedicated to HI now make up 36 percent of Medicare’s total inflows, a share that is projected to decrease going forward.

 In addition to FICA or SECA taxes, a few other payroll taxes are levied on certain employees:

 Many countries in the Organisation for Economic Co-operation and Development (OECD), a group of nations with high-income economies, also fund their social insurance programs with payroll taxes.
-While the Social Security systems of other countries take different forms, most provide a government-financed pension that provides income assistance for retirees, similar to that of the United States.
+While the Social Security systems of other countries take different forms, most provide government-financed pensions that provide income assistance for retirees, similar to that of the United States.

-Despite this similarity, there is much variation in how other OECD countries impose payroll taxes on their citizens.
-Some countries, such as the Netherlands, Sweden, Germany, and Canada, have caps on taxable earnings that are lower than in the United States; others, such as Norway and Ireland, tax all earnings.
+Despite that similarity, there is much variation in how other OECD countries impose payroll taxes on their citizens.
+Countries such as the Netherlands, Sweden, Germany, and Canada have caps on taxable earnings that are lower than in the United States; others, such as Norway and Ireland, tax all earnings.
 Generally, countries with higher payroll tax rates have lower caps, while countries with lower payroll tax rates, like the United States, tend to have higher caps or no caps at all.
-And in some OECD countries, social insurance programs are funded through other sources such as income taxes or excise taxes.
+In some OECD countries, social insurance programs are funded through other sources such as income taxes or excise taxes.

-Certain countries, like the United Kingdom and Austria, have a bracketed payroll tax structure that levies the payroll tax at different rates depending on total income, similar to how the United States levies income tax.
-In the United Kingdom this bracketed system is regressive in structure, while in Austria it is progressive.
+Certain countries, like the United Kingdom and Austria, have a bracketed payroll tax structure that levies the payroll tax at different rates depending on total income, similar to how the United States levies income taxes.
+In the United Kingdom that bracketed system is regressive in structure, while in Austria it is progressive.

 Payroll taxes are an important component of America’s system of taxation and they fill an essential role in keeping social insurance programs funded and operational.
 Payroll taxes represent the second-largest source of federal revenues, after income taxes.
-On the household level, payroll taxes are often the primary federal tax an individual will incur; in fact, two-thirds of households are expected to pay more in payroll taxes than income taxes, according to the Urban Institute.
+On the household level, payroll taxes are often the primary federal tax an individual will incur; in fact, about two-thirds of households pay more in payroll taxes than income taxes, according to the Tax Policy Center.

 Social insurance programs, primarily Social Security and Medicare, face serious financial challenges.
-Understanding how these programs are funded through payroll taxes is important for developing reforms that will ensure that these programs can continue to provide benefits to those who depend on them.
+Those challenges will likely accelerate due to the decline in economic activity and payroll tax revenues caused by the COVID-19 pandemic and legislation in response to it.
+Understanding how programs are funded through payroll taxes is important for developing reforms that will ensure that those programs can continue to provide benefits to the recipients who depend on them.